Bail Justice volunteers play an important role in the justice system and provide a valuable and accessible service which is unique to Victoria.

-- remand hearings in respect of adults who are held in police custody under the Bail Act 1977
+- remand hearings in respect of adults who are held in police custody under the Bail Act 1977 (External link)

 Similar to Justice of the Peace volunteers, Bail Justice volunteers also have the power to witness statutory declarations and receive affidavits within Victoria.

 Bail Justice volunteers are appointed by the Governor in Council under section 14 of the Honorary Justices Act 2014 (External link)

 Bail Justice volunteers are part of a collective group known as Honorary Justices and as such, there is an expectation that all Bail Justice volunteers will respect, observe and adhere to the highest levels of personal, social and community standards of integrity and professionalism to ensure that all Victorians are provided with an independent, fair and impartial service.